tytydraco/yessleep/out/We_called_the_wrong_911.md

 "Give him some monoxide."

+The long haired paramedic reached into his bag and began attaching tubes to a gas cannister with the big red letters *CO* scrawled across it.
 Jerry's eyes widened and he began thrashing even harder.
-The long haired paramedic reached into his bag and began attaching tubes to a gas cannister with the big red letters *CO* scrawled across it.

 He attached the other end to a mask and turned a valve on the cannister.
 A hissing sound filled the room and the gas mask was forced over Jerry's mouth and nose.

 "Hold him."

 After 30 seconds Jerry's attempts to free himself noticeably weakened.
 Within a minute he was unconscious.

 During all of this I tried to think of someone who could help us.
-I didn't want to call anyone, I was afraid they'd hear me from where I was.
+I didn't want to call anyone, afraid they'd hear me from where I was.
 My parents were asleep.
 Even if someone was awake they'd probably call 911.
 That's what brought them here.

 "Go ahead.
 Do the assessment."

 The paramedic directing the long haired one was short and stocky.
 He turned the valve and the hissing quieted.
 He pointed at Jerry signaling Long Hair to continue.

 Once again, he ran his hands over Jerry's face, then through his hair reaching behind his ears down to his neck.
 Long Hair went over Jerry's entire body, prodding, pushing, and groping every inch of him.
-When he reached his toes he turned towards his partner.
+When he reached his toes he turned towards his partner flashing a grin.

 "Nothing wrong with him."

-"Well, that's terrible news.
+"That's terrible news.
 What was the chief complaint?"

 "Abdominal pain."